sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 ![The image shows the dockerfile script](image/images/dockersh-file.png)

 iii.
-Save and cloe the file
+Save and clone the file

 iv.
 Make the file executable